How Australian camping booking systems work: A state-by-state guide

 During the peak season (October 1 to May 31), the track is one-way only (southbound from Ronny Creek), and only 60 hikers can start each day.
 Of those, 34 spots go to independent walkers.
 The rest are allocated to guided groups.

 Permits cost $300 per person for the 2025/26 season, which includes park entry for the duration of your walk.
-Bookings for the entire summer season are released once per year, typically in early July.
-The 2025/26 season opened on July 8 at 9am.
-Peak months like January and February were gone within minutes.
+Bookings for the entire summer season are released once per year on the first Tuesday of July.
+The 2025/26 season opened on Tuesday 8 July 2025 at 9am AEST.
+The 2026/27 season is expected to open on Tuesday 7 July 2026.
+Peak months like January and February are gone within minutes.

 Three Capes Track permits